BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 ```
 Voila!
 We could now create a new raw transaction using our 0th UTXO as an input, without having to type in any of the UTXO info by hand!

-## Use JQ to Capture Multiple JSON Array Key-Values by Key
+## Use JQ to Access Multiple JSON Array Values by Key

 **Usage Example:** _List the value of all unspent UTXOs._